curry1-c/VCVW-3DDet-Pillar-SALNet/README.md

 ## 5. Cross-Framework Extension

-To evaluate the generality of the proposed ideas, this project is being extended to a CenterPoint-based framework for cross-framework comparison.
+To evaluate whether the proposed design is specific to PointPillars or can generalize to other 3D detection paradigms, this project is being further extended to a **CenterPoint-based framework** for cross-framework comparison.

+The current study focuses on the PointPillars / Pillar-SALNet line, where the proposed improvements are implemented and validated in a complete anchor-based BEV detection pipeline.
+In parallel, we are conducting additional experiments on a center-based detector to examine the transferability of the key ideas under a different detection formulation.

+### Current Status

 | Framework | Detector | AP_R40 (%) | Status |
 |----------|----------|------------|--------|